Core

 Keyword arguments

-• parameter_names::Vector{String}: names of the parameters (sensible defaults provided).
+• estimator_name::String (or estimator_names::Vector{String} for multiple estimators): name(s) of the estimator(s) (sensible defaults provided).

-• estimator_names::Vector{String}: names of the estimators (sensible defaults provided).
+• parameter_names::Vector{String}: names of the parameters (sensible default provided).

-• use_gpu = true: Bool or collection of Bool objects with length equal to the number of estimators.
+• use_gpu = true: Bool or Vector{Bool} with length equal to the number of estimators.

 • B::Integer = 400 (applicable only to PointEstimator): number of bootstrap samples.